gravity-nip/gravity-nip.github.io/_pages/pictures.md

 (Right-click *'view image'* to see a larger image.)

-Our first group photo in a while.
-(February 2024)
+The group in February 2024.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gravity_2024.jpg" width="60%" >